stevhliu/transformers/docs/source/en/chat_templating.md

 After this step, you can continue following the [training recipe](./tasks/language_modeling) for causal language models using the `formatted_chat` column.

 Some tokenizers add special `<bos>` and `<eos>` tokens.
 Chat templates should already include all the necessary special tokens, and adding additional special tokens is often incorrect or duplicated, hurting model performance.
-When you format text with `apply_chat_template(tokenize=False)`, make sure you set `add_special_tokens=False` as well to avoid duplicating
+When you format text with `apply_chat_template(tokenize=False)`, make sure you set `add_special_tokens=False` as well to avoid duplicating them.

 ```py
 apply_chat_template(messages, tokenize=False, add_special_tokens=False)